 Ever get that feeling that your video edits take FOREVER.
 That you must be the slowest editor alive…that every deadline you’re set feels like doomsday?

 While there’s no getting away from the fact that video editing is generally quite a brutal, time intensive process (just ask anyone that does it for a living – we salute you!), there ARE things that you can do to become more efficient and win back valuable time on each project.
 How do I know?
-Well it’s not because I’m some sort of super, duper video editor (I can’t edit for s***) or because I know of some magic video editing software.
+Well it’s not because I’m some sort of super, duper video editor (I can’t edit for s***) or because I know of some magic The Best Professional Video Editing Software?
+(We Asked 116 Editors).
 It’s because we recently spoke to almost 50 professional editors and asked them to share their secrets on “how to edit video faster?”
 This article is the result of those insightful conversations.

 So whether you’re a professional editor yourself or you just enjoy putting together your own videos for fun, check out these tips, put them into practice and start winning back some of your time today!